Living in Darkness: In popular culture

-"Everything Turns Grey" was featured in the 2001 film Freddy Got Fingered, as well as the 2001 video game Mat Hoffman's Pro BMX.
+"Everything Turns Grey" was featured in the 2001 film Freddy Got Fingered, as well as the 2001 video game Mat Hoffman's Pro BMX and the 2025 video game Tony Hawk's Pro Skater 3 + 4.
 It was also covered by punk rock band Lagwagon for their fifth album Let's Talk About Feelings, and the song also appeared in the third episode of the season two of the TV show 13 Reasons Why.
 "Bored of You" was featured in the 2013 open world video game Grand Theft Auto V, on the Channel X punk rock radio station.
 "Bloodstains" was featured in the skateboarding games Tony Hawk’s Pro Skater 4 and Skate 3.
 "No Such Thing" was featured in the skateboarding game Skate.

 Track listing

 All songs written by Mike Palm, except for where noted.